 Chong S. Park

-Chong has extensive experience in cases involving the intersection of antitrust and intellectual property, having litigated numerous cases involving issues of standards abuse and the alleged wrongful procurement and enforcement of patents for unfair competitive advantage.
+In cases involving the intersection of antitrust and intellectual property, Chong has extensive experience and has litigated numerous cases involving issues of standards abuse and the alleged wrongful procurement and enforcement of patents for unfair competitive advantage.
 He has represented high technology companies in connection with investigations relating to the enforcement and licensing of standards-essential patents before the EU and US antitrust agencies and has counseled clients on patent pooling, licensing and consortium activities.
 Chong also has represented health care and pharmaceutical companies in numerous antitrust investigations and lawsuits.

-Chong has represented companies as both plaintiffs and defendants in antitrust lawsuits.
+Chong has represented companies as both plaintiffs and defendants in complex litigation.
 His clients come from diverse business sectors including technology, health care, pharmaceutical, telecommunications, manufacturing, financial services, food and beverage, and oil and gas.

 - Lead counsel for a hold separate entity, Finishing Brands, created pursuant to a consent agreement of parties following the FTC’s challenge to Graco’s acquisition of Illinois Tool Work’s liquid finishing equipment business.*